 The availability of GPS tracking mean that their approximate location will be automatically conveyed to the medical alert call center.
 This is especially important if the user is outside and lost, or if they can’t speak.
 Some systems also provide online web dashboards that will share the user’s physical location with their caregivers or children.
 For elderly patients of Alzheimer’s Disease, this locations information can play a critical role in ensuring their safety.

 Most mobile medical alert shoppers do not realize it, but GPS locations technology is not 100% accurate.
 The locations pin-pointed are only approximate.
-In covered areas and inside building, GPS signals are compromised even further.
+In covered areas and inside buildings, GPS signals are compromised even further.
 For a lot of emergency calls, the availability of this tracking information is a great place to start compared to not having it at all.
-In a lot of cases, the monitoring center agent should be able to speak with the user to verify their correct location, using GPS only as a supplemental data source.
+A lot of times, the monitoring center agent should be able to speak with the user to verify their correct location.
+GPS information becomes a supplemental data source.

 No Need For A Land Line